AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Sending_Email/README.md

 * `fail_silently`: A Boolean.
 When it's `False`, `send_email()` will raise an [`smtplib.SMTPException`](https://docs.python.org/3/library/smtplib.html#smtplib.SMTPException) if an error occurs.
 See the [`smtplib`](https://docs.python.org/3/library/smtplib.html#module-smtplib) docs for a list of possible exceptions, all of which are subclasses of [`SMTPException`](https://docs.python.org/3/library/smtplib.html#smtplib.SMTPException).
 * `auth_user`: The optional username to use to authenticate to the SMTP server.
 If this isn't provided, Django will use the value of the [`EMAIL_HOST_USER`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-EMAIL_HOST_USER) setting.
 * `auth_password`: The optional password to use to authenticate to the SMTP server.
 If this isn't provided, Django will use the value of the [`EMAIL_HOST_PASSWORD`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-EMAIL_HOST_PASSWORD) setting.
 * `connection`: The optional email backend to use to send the mail.
 If unspecified, an instance of the default backend will be used.
-See the documentation on [Email backends]() for more details. <!-- "Email backends" below -->
+See the documentation on [Email backends](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Sending_Email#email-backends) for more details.
 * `html_message`: If `html_message` is provided, the resulting email will be a *multipart/alternative* email with `message` as the *text/plain* content type and `html_message` as the *text/html* content type.

 The return value will be the number of successfully delivered messages (which can be `0` or `1` since it can only send one message).